solival/PcbDrillStand/README.md

 # PCB Drill Press Stand
-This is small neat drill press stand designed for laser printer engines widely sold on ebay/aliexpress.
+This is small neat drill press stand designed to use laser printer engines widely sold on ebay/aliexpress.
 This project based on http://www.thingiverse.com/thing:144333 by Mark Benson design with next improvements:

 - Designed for engine body sized L=35-60mm D=30mm
+- Shifted base hole to center drill according new motor diameter
 - Added 3x 3mm super light LED holders focused on drill working area
 - Added PCB with voltage regulator and connector for standard notebook power unit (which is used for drill and light).
-This can be easily changed on any power source up to 24v (only connector should be changed in this case).
+This can be easily changed on any power source up to 24v (only connector should be changed in this case)
+- Added holes in slider to mount PCB
+- Added hole on left side of fixed sliding wedge for balancing spring/rubber.

 Apart from that no big changes.
 I print gears with 40% filament and all other parts with 20% filament.
 Works fine.

+This thing on thingiverse: http://www.thingiverse.com/thing:766712

 # Photos
 Drill Press Stand assembled